TexasWaller CountyCourt Process

 3. Trial (If No Plea Deal)

-• What prosecution must prove: In a DUI trial, the prosecution must prove beyond a reasonable doubt that you were operating a motor vehicle in a public place while intoxicated.
-"Intoxicated" typically means having a blood alcohol content (BAC) of 0.08 or higher, or not having the normal use of your mental or physical faculties due to alcohol or drugs.
+• What prosecution must prove: At trial, the prosecution must prove beyond a reasonable doubt that you were driving a motor vehicle in a public place while intoxicated.
+This involves presenting evidence of your intoxication, such as breath or blood test results, field sobriety test performance, and witness testimony.

-• Typical trial length: DUI trials in Waller County can vary in length, but typically last from one to three days, depending on the complexity of the case and the number of witnesses.
+• Typical trial length: DUI trials can vary in length depending on the complexity of the case.
+A typical trial may last one to three days.

 First Offense